piotr-jelinski/try-catch/README.md

 The package includes the following built-in CatchCondition functions:

-- isArrayThrown: Checks if the thrown error is an array.
+- `isArrayThrown`: Checks if the thrown error is an array.
-- isBigIntThrown: Checks if the thrown error is a BigInt.
+- `isBigIntThrown`: Checks if the thrown error is a BigInt.
-- isBooleanThrown: Checks if the thrown error is a boolean.
+- `isBooleanThrown`: Checks if the thrown error is a boolean.
-- isErrorThrown: Checks if the thrown error is a plain Error object (i.e., not a custom error class).
+- `isErrorThrown`: Checks if the thrown error is a plain Error object (i.e., not a custom error class).
-- isFunctionThrown: Checks if the thrown error is a function.
+- `isFunctionThrown`: Checks if the thrown error is a function.
-- isInstanceOfErrorThrown: Checks if the thrown error is an instance of Error or any class extending Error.
+- `isInstanceOfErrorThrown`: Checks if the thrown error is an instance of Error or any class extending Error.
-- isNullThrown: Checks if the thrown error is null.
+- `isNullThrown`: Checks if the thrown error is null.
-- isNumberThrown: Checks if the thrown error is a number.
+- `isNumberThrown`: Checks if the thrown error is a number.
-- isObjectThrown: Checks if the thrown error is a plain object (i.e., not an instance of a class).
+- `isObjectThrown`: Checks if the thrown error is a plain object (i.e., not an instance of a class).
-- isStringThrown: Checks if the thrown error is a string.
+- `isStringThrown`: Checks if the thrown error is a string.
-- isSymbolThrown: Checks if the thrown error is a symbol.
+- `isSymbolThrown`: Checks if the thrown error is a symbol.
-- isTypeOfObjectThrown: Checks if the thrown error is an object of any type, excluding null.
+- `isTypeOfObjectThrown`: Checks if the thrown error is an object of any type, excluding null.
-- isUndefinedThrown: Checks if the thrown error is undefined.
+- `isUndefinedThrown`: Checks if the thrown error is undefined.

 Additionally, you can create custom catch conditions using the following factory function: